 We’re Born Natural Innovators, So Does School Kill Creativity?

 As children, we’re born with wild and inventive imaginations.
 In fact, 98 percent of children are born creative geniuses according to a test devised by NASA scientists.
-But as we get older that figure dwindles, and by adulthood the number of creative geniuses drops to an astonishingly low average.
+But as we get older that figure dwindles, and by adulthood, the number of creative geniuses drops to an astonishingly low average.
 Which begs the question: does school kill creativity?

 George Land’s Creativity Test

 When the deputy director for NASA wanted to figure out how to separate creative types from the rest, he tapped George Land to create a test.
 The goal was to seclude those who could think outside the box and come up with atypical solutions to some of NASA’s toughest problems.
-So, in 1968, he created a test that accurately predicted creativity, but then he found himself faced with the question of where creativity comes from.
+So, in 1968, he created a test that accurately predicted creativity, but then found himself faced with the question of where creativity comes from.
 Is it learned, or does it come from experience?

-Land learned there are two patterns for the way we generate ideas in our mind.
+Land learned there are two patterns for the way we generate ideas in our minds.
 The first is divergent thinking, or being able to generate new possibilities – where creativity comes from.
 The other was convergent thinking, where we judge something by testing, criticizing and evaluating it.